lambdablocks/lambdablocks/docs/tutorial.rst

 plugin the same way, which will measure the time taken by every block to compute, useful to detect bottlenecks::

-   blocks.py -f wordcount.yml -p debug instrumentation
+   blocks.py -f wordcount.yml -p lb.plugins.debug lb.plugins.instrumentation

 Unsurprisingly, the ``cat`` block should be the slowest, because it requires to read a file on disk.